Does Stress Really Affect Digestion?

 Also read: 6 Ways to Stay Productive with a Flexible Schedule

-As for the digestion itself, at the moment of stress under the influence of all the same hormones, the “fight or flight” mode is activated.
-The main blood flow goes to the heart, brain, and muscles so that if something happens, have time to escape or fight back.
-In such a situation, the gastrointestinal tract does not receive adequate blood supply.
+As for the digestion itself, at the moment of stress, all of the same hormones are at work, the "fight or flight" mode is activated.
+The heart, brain, and muscles receive the majority of blood flow so that if something happens, we have time to escape or fight back.
+In such a case, the gastrointestinal tract does not receive adequate blood supply.
 Therefore, the digestion process slows down.

 Adapted and translated by The Cop Cart Staff